art for promotional graphics by Lisa Houck ©2023 // www.lisahouck.com //

 how do i sign up?

-click the button below that says apply now and follow the steps to apply by august 14th! let us know if you have any trouble by reaching out to dave@weavingearth.org. once we receive your application we will respond no later than august 23rd with next steps.
+click the button below that says apply now and follow the steps to apply by april 21st! let us know if you have any trouble by reaching out to dave@weavingearth.org. once we receive your application we will respond with next steps.

 FOOTNOTES

-6 “Wild fluency” is a term coined by Weaving Earth’s Executive Director Lauren Dalberth Hage that invites us into the practice of communication with the earth’s languages.
-Most, if not all, members of the ecosystem are attuned to this wild language.
-As fellow animals of the ecosystem, we can also reattune ourselves to the language and re-member ourselves as an interrelated and responsible part of that ecosystem.
+5 “Wild fluency” is a term coined by Weaving Earth’s Executive Director Lauren Dalberth Hage that invites us into the practice of communication with the earth’s languages.
+Most, if not all, members of the ecosystem are attuned to this wild language, and as fellow animals of the ecosystem, we can also reattune ourselves to the languages and re-member ourselves as an interrelated and responsible part of that ecosystem.
 Wild fluency helps us to engage and occupy our senses and tune into our bodies’ somatic brilliance.”